emqx/blog/en/202010/emqx-and-1d-cnn-in-aiot.md

 ## Failure prediction

-We will use the EMQ X Broker rule engine to forward the data of temperature sensor to webhook, and will implement the prediction of the cooler state through the data collected by the temperature sensor.
+We will use the EMQX Broker rule engine to forward the data of temperature sensor to webhook, and will implement the prediction of the cooler state through the data collected by the temperature sensor.

 1. Writing Webhook code